IvanVigor/MADDPG-Unity/Report.md

 The tennis scenario is a continous space environment where two players need to push the ball over the net.
 The environment goal has been completed adopting two separated Agents.

-The agents have been built using the Deep Deterministic Policy Gradient structure (DDPG details https://arxiv.org/pdf/1509.02971.pdf).
+The agents have been built using the Deep Deterministic Policy Gradient structure (DDPG details)[https://arxiv.org/pdf/1509.02971.pdf].
 The Agents are composed of an Actor and a Critic ANN (built with PyTorch) with the aim of estimating the best action to adopt in every scenario.
 DDPG is a Policy-based method which allows us to be used in a continous action space.
-In addition a policy-based agent learns direclty the optimal policy
+In addition a policy-based agent learns direclty the optimal policy.

 ### Deep Determinist Policy Gradient (DDPG)